andmatand/gamepad-macro-daemon/README.md

 gamepad-macro-daemon
 ====================

-A daemon that lets me use my computer like a game console/HTPC by avoiding the use of keyboard/mouse
+A daemon that allows for the launching of some predefined applications via Xbox 360 controller input.

 ##Commands
 * `Guide` + `LB`: Launch Steam